schmupu/ioBroker.asterisk/docs/PJSIP_FRITZBOX.md

 Everything shall work now and you are done with the configuration.
 Please delete all config files in the /tmp/ directory, because your password is provide in the files.

-### Manual creating asterisk configruation files
+### Manual creating asterisk configuration files

-Instead of creating the config files automaticly, you can do it by your own.
+Instead of creating the config files automatically, you can do it by your own.
 Now you have to edit the follwoing asterisk configuration files.
 Delete the old staff in this 4 files!
 Do not change the user authority of the files.
 You have to decide if you want to use the sip.conf or the pjsip.conf .
 Do not use both files, that would not work!

 **/etc/asterisk/manager.conf**